Getting Involved at the Gallery

 - Summer session(May to August): student must be registered full-time in at least 60 per cent of a full course load (or 40 per cent of a full course load, for students with a permanent disability) or registered as a full-time student in the preceding winter term and returning to full-time studies in the following fall term.

-Applications open in April, and fill fast.
+Applications open in April for the summer session and August for the fall/winter session, and fill fast.
 When we hear about them, we send an email to all who have indicated they wanted to volunteer over the summer.
 They are also open to people who didn’t, as it is an open competition.

 Applications require a cover letter which addresses why you want to work for a University Art Gallery and CV.